JuliaLang/julia/doc/stdlib/io-network.rst

 .. function:: getsockname(sock::Union{TCPServer, TCPSocket}) -> (IPAddr,UInt16)

-   Get the IP address and the port of the TCP server socket, to which it is bound, or the peer connected to the TCP server socket.
+   Get the IP address and the port that the given TCP socket is connected to (or bound to, in the case of TCPServer).

 .. function:: parseip(addr)